 These are ancient preservation techniques that are not entirely common.
 Nonetheless, these methods are very efficient and every serious prepper should know about them.
 Covering meat, fruits and vegetables with honey or oil prevents the growth of bacteria.
 Honey has sugar and osmotic value that can secrete moisture from the food.
 Similarly, oil kills pathogens and blocks the flow of oxygen.
 Even if the microbes are present, they will die due to lack of oxygen.

 Related reading: Honey, the ultimate survival food and medicine

 Food Storage – MREs (meals ready to eat)

-When you get to a year’s worth of stored food you will notice that your food storage project takes up quite some space.
+When you get to a year’s worth of stored food, you will notice that your food storage project takes up quite some space.
 The space needed for food storage will increase and it’s affected by the following factors: number of family members, planed food storage period (1 year, 2 years and so on) and budget.
-At some point in time, you will need to have a dedicated storage space for this project and it is best if you are able to plan it in advance.
-You will need to keep pay attention to the following guidelines when planning your food storage space:
+At some point in time, you will need to have a dedicated storage space for this project and it is best if you can plan it in advance.
+You will need to keep pay attention to the following guidelines when preparing your food storage space:

 - The food storage space needs to be dry so that you don’t have to worry about mold and rot

 - A food storage area needs to have a constant temperature, especially if you have a lot of home-canned foods